Issue Brief // Personal Liberty

 Not Make Them For You.

 Free people deserve facts, transparency, and the freedom to choose for themselves.
-That applies to LGBTQ rights, reproductive care, vaccines, cannabis, emerging therapies, AI-generated media, identity, family life, and faith.
-If a decision does not impose itself on someone else, government should start from liberty, not control, coercion, or political theater.
+That applies to medical privacy, family planning, faith, family life, vaccines, cannabis, emerging therapies, AI-generated media, identity, and equal treatment.
+If a decision does not impose itself on someone else, government should start from liberty, accountability, and honest information.

 People should be free to choose, up to the point where those choices harm others.